msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

       local_action: command ansible-galaxy install geerlingguy.java
     - name: installing repo for Java 8 in Ubuntu
       # quite simple task that simply add apt repository
+      # but it also interesting because of
+      # set sudo privilegies for this task
       become: yes
       apt_repository:
         repo: ppa:openjdk-r/ppa